LoireLab/df_scripts/docs/multihaul.rst

 ``StoreItemInStockpile`` jobs will automatically attach nearby items so they can be hauled in a single trip.
 Items claimed by another jobs would be ignored.
 Items that are already stored in stockpiles are ignored.
+If the target stockpile has a free assigned wheelbarrow, it is automatically attached to the job before additional items are gathered.
 The script only triggers when a wheelbarrow is definitively attached to the job.
 By default, up to ten additional items within 10 tiles of the original item are collected.